acse-jw919/TemperatureForecast-ACSE-5/README.md

-# TemperatureForecast-ACSE-5
-Homework 1 for ACSE-5
+# Temperature Forecast - ACSE-5

 ## Things to do